fenago/ruby-programming/lab_guides/Lab_12.md

 progress quickly, and most of the available Ruby search solutions are up to date and ready to use in production immediately.

-In this chapter, we’ll look at Ruby-specific techniques for searching and indexing data, and we’ll examine some solutions to common search-related problems.
+In This lab, we’ll look at Ruby-specific techniques for searching and indexing data, and we’ll examine some solutions to common search-related problems.